Rarities (Goo Goo Dolls album)

 Rarities is a double compilation released by the band Goo Goo Dolls on June 25, 2021.
 The album features a total of 20 rare and unheard songs spanning from 1995 to 2007.
-Tracks include b-sides, live performances, radio performances, and acoustic renditions.
+Tracks include B-sides, live performances, radio performances, and acoustic renditions.

 Reception

-Emma Harrisons from Clashmusic gave the album a 7 out of 10, calling it "a toe-tapping panoramic view of Goo Goo Dolls’ body of work."
+Emma Harrison from Clash gave the album a 7 out of 10, calling it "a toe-tapping panoramic view of Goo Goo Dolls’ body of work".